 Article II.
 Purpose

 The UFS is the governance body concerned with matters of general university educational and administrative policy at Florida Atlantic University.
-The UFS, as elected representatives of the faculty, has authority over curriculum, admissions standards and degree programs, subject to the veto power of the President of the University.
-Actions of the UFS regarding academic policy are sent to the President of the University for approval.
+The UFS, as elected representatives of the faculty, has authority over curriculum, admissions standards and degree programs, subject only to the veto power of the President of the University.
+Actions of the UFS regarding academic policy are sent to the President of the University for final approval.
 (A courtesy copy is also sent to the responsible Vice President or Division head.)
 Such actions become University policy within one month of formal notification by the UFS to the President of the University unless vetoed.

 The UFS may also consider and provide advice to the President of the University and Board of Trustees on other issues of general faculty concern, including academic calendar, registration, schedule, university honors, university budgeting, athletics, strategic planning and any organizational or policy change that significantly impacts the faculty and students of the University.